sultanovich/motd-deb/README.md

 # motd-files

-This repository serves as a container for all of my motd files I use.
+ALL This repository serves as a container for all of my motd files I use.

 ## What is a 'motd'?
 When you login to a system (e.g. via ssh), your system will prompt you with the **m**essage **o**f **t**he **d**ay (motd).
 Normally the text to be shown there is stored under `/etc/motd` but there was demand for dynamic `motd`s.
 That's when the package `update-motd` became popular.
 The history of that is kinda weird and crazy, that's why you find a lot of confusing articles out there on how to set it up (which might be way outdated by now).